-The victim was first scourged with a flagellum to weaken him before hanging on the cross.
-Near the top of the cross was the titulus or inscription that identified the criminal and the cause of his execution.
+The victim was first scourged with a flagellum to weaken him before hanging him on the cross.
+Near the top of the cross was affixed the titulus or inscription identifying the criminal and the cause of his execution.

 Above Jesus’ cross in Greek, Hebrew (Aramaic), and Latin were printed the words: